Singularities of Axially Symmetric Volume Preserving Mean Curvature Flow: Introduction

+Our results complement \cite{MA1}, \cite{MA2} and \cite{AthKan1}.
+While all our height, gradient, curvature and derivatives of the curvature estimates (including in Section \ref{Section_Height_Gradient_And_Curvature_Estimates}) are valid for flows in arbitrary dimensions, the final Section \ref{Section_Singularity} makes use of results in \cite{GH2} which is restricted to $2$-dimensional surfaces in $\mathbb{R}^{3}$.
+We also use the explicit parametrisation of a catenoid in three dimensions in the rescaling argument in that final section.\\

+The paper is organized as follows:\\ In Section \ref{Section_Notation} we introduce notations and definitions, we present the evolution equations for various geometric quantities and we introduce the different regions of the surface used throughout the paper.
+These different regions are determined by bounds on curvature terms or combinations thereof, and can be studied individually in regards to the formation of the singularity.\\

+In Section \ref{Section_Max_Princ} we discuss parabolic maximum principles for non-cylindrical domains.
+We extend Ecker's (\cite{KEB1}, Proposition $3.1$) and Lumer's \cite{GL872} versions of the maximum principle to our setting, where it is subsequently used to specific regions of the evolving hypersurfaces determined by conditions on the mean curvature.
+This means that the base domain varies with time and we need to consider boundary data for theses changing domains as well.
+The application in our setting does not allow for the luxury of previous work where the surface could be reflected across the boundary and be considered as periodic.
+The proof is presented in an Appendix to facilitate the flow of the arguments for the reader.\\

+In Section \ref{Section_Height_Gradient_And_Curvature_Estimates} we prove height, gradient and curvature estimates.
+We prove that the mean curvature is bounded from below on the entire hypersurface.
+We prove that that the second fundamental form $|A|$ is bounded for subregions of the surface where the radius is bounded from below, so that singularities can only occur along the axis of rotation.
+Results in this section hold in any dimension. \\

+In Section \ref{Section_Singularity} we prove Theorem \ref{Theorem_TypeI} by studying the different cases in which a singularity can develop.
+In addition to appropriate application of our previously obtained estimates on geometric quantities, a main ingredient here is a rescaling argument similar to that used in \cite{HS2} adapted to our setting, rescaling from points on the axis of rotation.
+Parts of this section are based on results of \cite{GH2} that only work in $\mathbb{R}^3$, as well as the explicit parametrisation of catenoids in $\mathbb{R}^3$. \\

-{ Acknowledgment.
-The second author thanks Prof. Gerhard Huisken and Dr Ben Andrews for helpful discussions; and for supporting visits to the Max Planck Institute for Gravitational Physics and ANU respectively. }
+{ Acknowledgement.
+The authors thank Prof. Gerhard Huisken and Dr Ben Andrews for helpful discussions; and for supporting visits to the Max Planck Institute for Gravitational Physics, Germany, and the Australian National University respectively.
+The authors also thank the anonymous reviewers for their suggestions and comments.}